F27

 - 3. Test pressure switch: Disconnect the switch and measure continuity across its terminals while gently blowing into the hose port.
 Contacts should change state as pressure increases.

-- 4. Recalibrate (if model supports): Some Admiral models allow a water level calibration in diagnostic mode (refer to tech sheet).
+- 4. Recalibrate (if model supports): Some Admiral models allow for water level calibration in diagnostic mode (refer to the tech sheet).
 Run this procedure after repairs.

 When to call a technician: If the pressure system is intact but F27 persists, the main control may need replacement.